tophackr/cv/docs/default-configuration.md

   dark: dark
 ```

-### Blocks
+### [Blocks][blocks]

 Blocks represent different sections of your website that can be placed in various parts of the page.
 By default, blocks are listed in random order, but you can change their arrangement as you see fit.
-For more information, see Blocks.
+For more information, see [Blocks][blocks].

 Default values will only work if the blocks are included in the `top`, `left`, `right` list.